ml-opensource/Rye/README.md

 - `automatic`: The alert appears and disappears automatically after a specified interval.
 - `gesture`: To dismiss the alert you can tap or swipe it.
-- `nonDismissable`: The alert will stay permanently on screen until it is dismissed by calling `hide()` on your `RyeViewController` instance.
+- `nonDismissable`: The alert will stay permanently on screen until it is dismissed by calling `dismiss()` on your `RyeViewController` instance.

 If you do not pass this value when creating a new `RyeViewController`, a default value of `automatic` with a default interval of 2.5 seconds is used (the default interval is defined in `Rye.defaultDismissInterval`)